afianas/BiteSmart/README.md

 ## 14. Conclusion

 BiteSmart effectively demonstrates the immense power and utility of CNN-based approaches in applied computer vision.
 By rigidly controlling the training pipeline and heavily utilizing fine-tuning, the EfficientNetB3 backbone reliably achieved highly competitive validation numbers mapping directly to a smooth user experience.
-The surrounding system architecture was purposefully engineered with scalability in mind, firmly bridging the gap between an experimental ML notebook and a robust, production-capable software product.